CortexIATest/CTXExcel/README.md

 * [ImportExcel](#importexcel) PowerShell module installed

 ## Installation
+Details of the installation can be found in the [CTXExcel Deployment Plan](link), an overview of the install is given below.

 ### PowerShell v5
-For the Excel Subtasks to work, a requirement is that Powershell version 5 is installed on the Cortex Server.
+For the CTXExcel module to work, a requirement is that Powershell version 5 is installed on the Cortex Server.
 This can be checked by opening Powershell and running the following command:

 `$PSVersionTable.PSVersion`